sboehler/nixos-config/README.md

 - Lots of ideas for the GPD Pocket were inspired by [this repository](https://github.com/andir/nixos-gpd-pocket), in particular regarding the kernel options.
 - The GPD Pocket requires a custom kernel configuration.
 It is setup to remotely build expensive stuff on the XPS 15.
 - Instead of using channels directly I have the nixpkgs repository checked out as /nix/nixpkgs (usually tracking stable).
 [This article](https://matrix.ai/blog/intro-to-nix-channels-and-reproducible-nixos-environment/) was very helpful when I set everything up.

+NOTE THAT THIS IS MY PERSONAL CONFIG, SO WHEN ADOPTING PARTS OF IT MAKE SURE TO UNDERSTAND WHAT YOU ARE DOING.
+IN PARTICULAR, DO NOT USE MY PUBLIC SSH KEY FOR ROOT AND USER ACCESS.